MicrosoftDocs/Viva/Viva/insights/Tutorials/meeting-exclusion-rules.md

 In this task, you open the meeting exclusions page and name the rule that you will create.

-1. Open [Viva Insights](https://workplaceanalytics.office.com/).
+1. Open [Viva Insights](https://workplaceanalytics.office.com/)(if that link doesn't work, try [this](https://workplaceanalytics-eu.office.com/)).
 If prompted, enter your organization credentials.

 2. In **Analyst settings**, select **Add exclusion rule**.